Brazen bull: Persecution of early Christians

 Christian sources have claimed that Romans used this torture device to kill some Christians, notably Saint Eustace, who, according to Christian tradition, was roasted in a brazen bull with his wife and children by Emperor Hadrian.
-The same happened to Saint Antipas, Bishop of Pergamum during the persecutions of Emperor Domitian and the first martyr in Asia Minor, who was roasted to death in a brazen bull in 92 AD.
+The same happened to Saint Antipas, Bishop of Pergamum during the persecutions by Emperor Domitian, and the first martyr in Asia Minor, who was roasted to death in a brazen bull in 92 AD.
 The device is claimed to have still been in use two centuries later, when by some legends, another Christian, Pelagia of Tarsus, is said to have been burned in one in 287 AD by the Emperor Diocletian.

 Francesco Ferdinandi, The Martyrdom of St. Eustace.
 Behind the main altar at the Church of Sant'Eustachio, Rome, this painting follows the narrative in the Golden Legend: For refusing to sacrifice to the gods, Saint Eustace and his wife and sons are to be executed in a brazen bull.